peco/peco/README.md

 *NOTE*: If you are viewing this on Github, this document refers to the state of `peco` in whatever current branch you are viewing, _not_ necessarily the state of a currently released version.
 Please make sure to checkout the [Changes](./Changes) file for features and changes.

+This README is long and comprehensive.
+Use the [Table of Contents](#table-of-contents) to navigate to the section that interests you.
+It has been placed at the bottom of the README file because of its length.

 # Description

 `peco` (pronounced *peh-koh*) is based on a python tool, [percol](https://github.com/mooz/percol). `percol` was darn useful, but I wanted a tool that was a single binary, and forget about python. `peco` is written in Go, and therefore you can just grab [the binary releases](https://github.com/peco/peco/releases) and drop it in your $PATH.